 Beefsteak tomato is one of the largest tomato varieties with a meaty and firm flesh.
-This exceptionally pulpy fruit belonging to the indeterminate kind of tomatoes, continues yielding until it is killed by frost.
-Its attractive size, juicy taste and rich nutrient content makes it a preferred culinary choice.
+This exceptionally fleshy fruit belonging to the indeterminate kind of tomatoes continues yielding until frost kills it.
+Its attractive size, juicy taste, and rich nutrient content make it a preferred culinary choice.

 Table Of Content

 Beefsteak is a giant-sized tomato, with an average weight of 1 to 2 pounds.
 Wide and bulky at the center and comparatively flattened at the top and bottom, this variety often comes with a ribbed exterior and several little locules (seed compartments).

 Their common colors include light red and orange along with variations like pink and purple.

 Besides its juicy flavor, it has a typical tomato taste, though some varieties may be sweeter.

 Some of the common types of beefsteak tomatoes include:

 - Beefsteak VFN